 How can I insure my housing will go smoothly?
-Students will attend an orientation session dedicated to housing and intercultural questions where the VWPP provides you with essential tips from past students and important information on daily issues to help you avoid common pitfalls and misunderstandings, and help you integrate smoothly and successfully into your Parisian housing experience.
+Students will attend an orientation session dedicated to housing and intercultural questions where the VWPP provides you with essential tips from past students and important information on daily issues and cultural codes to help you avoid common pitfalls and misunderstandings, and help you integrate smoothly and successfully into your Parisian housing experience.

 The VWPP provides you with a checklist of specifics to your housing situation to help you when you arrive in Paris.
 During your first week in your homestay, you should make sure that you understand them: room upkeep, use of kitchen and bath facilities, mealtimes, and so on.

 Students and hosts agree to adhere to the VWPP residence commitment that you will find in the next section, as well as a Covid protocol that we expect both students and hosts to adhere to.
 Please read it carefully.
 You should go over these points with your French host during your first week (they will provided again to to you when you arrive) and ask the Assistant Director any questions you have about any of these topics.

 The program is available throughout the semester to serve as an intermediary between you and the homestay, but you are responsible for being informed about your housing specifics, respecting the house rules, and keeping the VWPP informed of any issues that arise in a timely fashion.